rails/rails/guides/source/action_view_helpers.md

 Returns an HTML script tag for each of the sources provided.
-You can pass in the filename (`.js` extension is optional) of JavaScript files that exist in your `app/assets/javascripts` directory for inclusion into the current page or you can pass the full path relative to your document root.
+You can pass in the filename (`.js` extension is optional) of JavaScript files that exist in your `app/assets/javascripts` directory for inclusion into the current page, or you can pass the full path relative to your document root.

 ```ruby